The tale of misbehaving Node.js microservice - Postmortem

 Remove any dependency from previous state that could affect your builds.

-Reduce where possible dependance on external services and sources.
+Reduce where possible dependence on external services and sources.
 Cache them if you can.

 Use Docker best practices